 Daniel Fitzpatrick, MS

 Mr. Daniel Fitzpatrick is an Instructor in the Department of Pathobiology.
-He is course director for Topics in Veterinary Entomology; the course co-director for Interpreting Scientific Literature for the Veterinary Clinician; and a lecturer in the Veterinary Parasitology, Veterinary Virology, and Advanced Molecular Genetics courses.”
+He is course director for Topics in Veterinary Entomology; the course co-director for Interpreting Scientific Literature for the Veterinary Clinician; and a lecturer in the Veterinary Parasitology, and Advanced Molecular Genetics courses.”